 The final panel of the conference dealt with non-state actors in armed conflicts; a problem which has become more daunting since the end of the Cold War with the proliferation of non-state actors as a result of numerous instances of state failure and the eruption of intra-state violence.
 Professor Andrew Clapham of the Graduate Institute of International and Development Studies, Ms. Jelena Plamenac of the non-governmental organization Diakonia, and Cdr.
 Gino Lanzara of the Italian Navy, analyzed different dimensions of this problematic issue in the contemporary world.
 Finally, yet importantly, Mr. David Dela Pena gave an informative talk about misinformation and fake news in social media, and their impact on domestic and international politics.

 Overall, the conference was a resounding success.
-The full conference agenda remains available online, and more photographs can be seen on the Webster University Geneva Facebook Page.
+The full conference agenda (PDF) remains available online, and more photographs can be seen on the Webster University Geneva Facebook Page.
 The 25th edition of the conference will be held on March 19-20, 2020.